Map-Based Path Loss Prediction in Multiple Cities Using Convolutional Neural Networks: Introduction

-This paper describes path loss models trained on one- and two-dimensional (1D \& 2D) surface height data alongside measurement data.
-Section \ref{data-prep} describes the pre-processed datasets used to train and evaluate the path loss models.
-Section \ref{feature-arch} justifies the multi-dimensional features used from the data and details the model architectures used for the 1D and 2D clutter height data.
-Section \ref{train} describes the training and evaluation process and results.
-Finally, Section \ref{conc} summarizes our findings and presents potential future directions.
+This paper describes path loss models trained on 2-D obstruction height maps alongside measurement data.
+Section~\ref{data-prep} describes the preparation of training and evaluation data.
+Section~\ref{feature-arch} describes the 2-D features and the model architecture.
+Section~\ref{train} describes training and evaluation, and Section~\ref{conc} summarizes our findings.